3D Reconstruction in Noisy Agricultural Environments: A Bayesian Optimization Perspective for View Planning: Abstract

 \section{Abstract}

 3D reconstruction is a fundamental task in robotics that gained attention due to its major impact in a wide variety of practical settings, including agriculture, underwater, and urban environments.
-An important approach for this task, known as view planning, is to judiciously place a number of cameras in positions that maximize the visual information improving the resulting 3D reconstruction.
-Circumventing the need for a large number of arbitrary images, geometric criteria can be applied to select fewer yet more informative images to markedly improve the 3D reconstruction performance.
-Nonetheless, incorporating the noise of the environment that exists in various real-world scenarios into these criteria may be challenging, particularly when prior information about the noise is not provided.
-To that end, this work advocates a novel geometric function that accounts for the existing noise, relying solely on a relatively small number of noise realizations without requiring its closed-form expression.
-With no analytic expression of the geometric function, this work puts forth a Bayesian optimization algorithm for accurate 3D reconstruction in the presence of noise.
-Numerical tests on noisy agricultural environments showcase the impressive merits of the proposed approach for 3D reconstruction with even a small number of available cameras.
+This task can be carried out via view planning (VP), which aims to optimally place a certain number of cameras in positions that maximize the visual information, improving the resulting 3D reconstruction.
+Nonetheless, in most real-world settings, existing environmental noise can significantly affect the performance of 3D reconstruction.
+To that end, this work advocates a novel geometric-based reconstruction quality function for VP, that accounts for the existing noise of the environment, without requiring its closed-form expression.
+With no analytic expression of the objective function, this work puts forth an adaptive Bayesian optimization algorithm for accurate 3D reconstruction in the presence of noise.
+Numerical tests on noisy agricultural environments showcase the merits of the proposed approach for 3D reconstruction with even a small number of available cameras.